julievano/dos_and_donts_beta/docs/_posts/principles/2016-07-17-shared_responsibility.md

 ---

-Coming soon, text is under development... (will be included in version 2.0)
+Included in version 2.0, coming soon...